In this digital era, more businesses exist than ever before.

 In some cases, your partnership marketing efforts will center around joint products.

 Joint product collaborations are a great way to offer products that your business couldn’t produce alone.
-One of the most common types of joint products is ‘powered by’ products.
+Two of the most common types of joint products are a white label partnership or a ‘powered by’ products approach.
 Think, Samsung phone powered by Android’s operating system.

 Joint product marketing usually involves all partners and can create interesting and exciting campaigns.